Short overview of the reception system

 2023 3,050 3,075 6,125

-During 2023, AC Krnjača was mostly accommodating vulnerable applicants who were under Article 35 of the Asylum Act: families with small children, persons with disabilities, persons with health and psychosocial needs, LGBTQI+ applicants, SGBV survivors and others.
-AC Obrenovac[9] accommodate single males, but most of them were not willing to apply for asylum.
-Since the beginning of November 2023, AC Tutin and AC Sjenica have been hosting majority of registered individuals, including also asylum seekers who lodged their asylum applications in writing.
-As of 20 April 2022, AC Vranje[10] accommodated on average 40 to 70 refugees from Ukraine.
-AC Bogovađa was not operational, while AC Banja Koviljača reopened in August 2023, hosting several dozens of foreigners on average, but who are not willing to apply for asylum.[11]
+In 2024, AC Krnjača was mostly accommodating vulnerable applicants: families with small children, persons with disabilities, persons with health and psychosocial needs, LGBTQI+ applicants, SGBV survivors and others.
+AC Obrenovac[8] and AC Sjenica accommodate single males, but most of them were not willing to apply for asylum.
+As of 20 April 2022, AC Vranje[9] accommodated on average 40 to 70 refugees from Ukraine.

-In a 2022 press statement, the Government declared that ‘since the start of the migrant crisis in 2015 until today, including the grant agreement worth €36 million signed today, the EU has helped Serbia with €200 million for strengthening institutional capacity for migration management.’[17]
-It was further highlighted that since 2015, more than 1.5 million refugees and migrants passed through Serbia and over 10 million overnight stays were made.[18]
-Out of €160 million provided before the signing of the new agreement in October 2022, €130 million was designated for migration management and for the prevention of illegal migration, while €30 million were allocated to border security.[19]
-It remains unclear how these resources were spent taking in consideration that at least 40% of reception facilities are not adapted for the longer stay of people who may be in need of international protection.
+In a 2022 press statement, the Government declared that ‘since the start of the migrant crisis in 2015 until today, including the grant agreement worth €36 million signed today, the EU has helped Serbia with €200 million for strengthening institutional capacity for migration management.’[11]
+It was further highlighted that since 2015, more than 1.5 million refugees and migrants passed through Serbia and over 10 million overnight stays were made.[12]
+Out of €160 million provided before the signing of the new agreement in October 2022, €130 million was designated for migration management and for the prevention of illegal migration, while €30 million were allocated to border security.[13]

-Only 196 out of 108,808 foreigners detected by the CRM were officially entitled to stay in reception facilities, as they lodged asylum application or subsequent asylum application.
+Only 219 out of 19,603 foreigners detected by the CRM were officially entitled to stay in reception facilities, as they lodged asylum applications or subsequent asylum applications.
 This represents a continuation of the trend observed in previous years, which implies that the vast majority of persons in need of international protection who have been transiting through the territory of Serbia since 2008 have been in a legal limbo, deprived of any status, but provided with their minimum existential needs in Serbia.
 Their stay in Asylum and Reception Centres was tolerated – rather than regulated – by legal framework.
-Still, it is important to note that the final draft of Amendments to the Asylum Act intends to remedy this situation, as it recognises a new category of persons in need of international protection – persons issued with the registration certificate who did not lodge an asylum application and who will be afforded with most of the material reception conditions.[23]
+Still, it is important to note that the final draft of Amendments to the Asylum Act intends to remedy this situation, as it recognises a new category of persons in need of international protection – persons issued with the registration certificate who did not lodge an asylum application and who will be afforded with most of the material reception conditions.[17]
 The election of the new Government in May 2024 can potentially bring those amendments to the Parliament’s agenda.

 [1] Article 23 Asylum Act; Chapters II and III Migration Management Act.